AliExpress import tax and customs: What to do.

 A small entrepreneur would spend $100 on average to source a small amount of products to place on his store.
 To be fair, there are many people who use AliExpress to replenish their company with goodies and interesting products that are difficult to find in their home country.

-Being a platform that generally hosts (not exclusively, mind you) any kind of Chinese shops, AliExpress allows you to conclude transactions with foreign companies, thus favouring international trade.
+Being a platform that generally hosts (not exclusively, mind you) any kind of Chinese shops, AliExpress allows you to conclude transactions with foreign companies, thus favoring international trade.

 AliExpress import tax: I should pay duties on AliExpress products?